Nervosys/Botnix/docs/using/configuration.chapter.md

 }
 ```

 To install it into our environment, you can just run `nix-env -iA nixpkgs.myPackages`.
 If you want to load the packages to be built from a working copy of `nixpkgs` you just run `nix-env -f. -iA myPackages`.
 To explore what's been installed, just look through `~/.nix-profile/`.
 You can see that a lot of stuff has been installed.
 Some of this stuff is useful some of it isn't.
-Let's tell Nixpkgs to only link the stuff that we want:
+Let's tell Botpkgs to only link the stuff that we want:

 ```nix
 {